Copyright Image. Property of Ivan Mikolji. Do not use outside of OPEFE without permission of photographer.CARIBITO PINTADO

 FROM FRANK MAGALLANES - August 31, 2007

 Serrasalmus nalseni photo above is the first live in color photo of this species.
-Ivan Mikolji, a Venezuelan fish collector is hereby credited to have captured this specimen.
+Ivan Mikolji, a Venezuelan fish collector is hereby credited to have recaptured this specimen.
 Aside from the photo above, Ivan also took underwater videos of its natural habitat.

 At the present time the fish is considered to be a member of genus Serrasalmus.
 Its body markings are similar to other species known as; S. eigenmanni, S. humeralis, S. aureus, S. hollandi, and S. serrulatus.
 However, there are differences in body shape, not known if this may be related to its ecology or geographical variation.
 There has not been further review of the species since 1996 (see below).
 With the presentation of the live colors Antonio Machado-Allison (Universidad Central de Venezuela) will be is revisiting this species.
 This poorly described species is in dire need of a makeover.
 So more will be forthcoming in the future.